Germany–Liechtenstein relations

 Germany–Liechtenstein relations are the diplomatic relations between Germany and Liechtenstein.
 Both states are members of the Organization for Security and Cooperation in Europe (OSCE), the Council of Europe and the European Economic Area.

 Liechtenstein is the only German-speaking state in which German is the sole official and national language.
 The heads of state of both countries participate in the annual meeting of German-speaking countries.

 History

 During Roman times, today's Liechtenstein territory was part of the Roman province of Raetia, just like today's Grisons, Vorarlberg, southern Bavaria and Upper Swabia.
 In the 8th century, Raetia - and thus today's Liechtenstein territory - was incorporated into the Frankish Empire.
 When it was divided, it became part of the Eastern Frankish Empire, which in turn became the Holy Roman Empire in 962.
 Until the dissolution of the Empire in 1806, Liechtenstein remained a part of it, which accounts for the historical depth and closeness of German-Liechtenstein relations.

 In 1806 Liechtenstein gained its sovereignty, but as a member of the Confederation of the Rhine it maintained intensive contacts with the German states.
 Relations with Austria were particularly close, and a customs treaty was concluded with this neighboring state in 1852.
-During the First World War, the Alpine state remained neutral.
+During the First World War, Liechtenstein remained neutral but held sympathies to the Central Powers.
 In the post-war period, the principality broke away from Austria and concluded a customs treaty with Switzerland.
-The particularly close ties with Switzerland continue to this day.

-In 1939, the National Socialist German National Movement in Liechtenstein attempted to instigate a coup in Liechtenstein, but it failed.
+In 1939, the National Socialist German National Movement in Liechtenstein attempted to instigate a coup in Liechtenstein in order to provoke it's annexation into Nazi Germany with unofficial support from German officials in Feldkirch, but it failed.
 Liechtenstein remained neutral during the Second World War.
-Although there were planning plots by the German Wehrmacht to annex Liechtenstein, these were never implemented.
+Although there were planning plots by the German Wehrmacht to annex Liechtenstein, particularly in Operation Tannenbaum, these were never implemented.
+During the war, Franz Joseph II periodically sent congratulatory letters to Adolf Hitler throughout the war, such as the thwarting of the 20 July plot, of which he briefly replied.